Innsbruck: Transport

 Innsbruck is located along the A12/A13 highway corridor (Inn Valley Autobahn and Brenner Autobahn respectively), providing freeway access to Verona, Italy and Munich, Germany.
 The A12 and A13 converge near Innsbruck, at which point the A13 terminates.

 Innsbruck Hauptbahnhof, the most important railway station of Innsbruck and Tyrol, is one of the busiest railway stations in Austria.
 It is served by the Lower Inn Valley line to Germany and eastern Austria, the Arlberg line to the west and the Brenner line, which connects northern Italy with southern Germany via the Brenner Pass.
-Since December 2007 suburban services have been operated as the Innsbruck S-Bahn.
+Since December 2007, suburban services have been operated as the Innsbruck S-Bahn.
+Innsbruck is the northern end of a major tunnel through the Alps for freight and passenger railway service, called the Brenner Base Tunnel.
+The tunnel project is expected to be complete by 2032.
+It will provide a less steep railway route that can also shorten travel time dramatically.

 Innsbruck Airport is located in the suburb of Kranebitten, which is located in the west of the city.
 It provides services to airports including Frankfurt, London, Amsterdam and Vienna.
 It also handles regional flights around the Alps, as well as seasonal flights to other destinations.
 During the winter, activity increases significantly, due to the high number of skiers travelling to the region.
 The airport is approximately 4 km from the centre of Innsbruck.